youtype/mypy_boto3_builder/types_boto3/README.md

 - `Paginator` type annotations for each service
 - Generated `TypeDefs` for each service
 - Generated `Literals` for each service
-- Auto discovery of types for `boto3.client` and `boto3.session` calls
+- Auto discovery of types for `boto3.client` and `boto3.resource` calls
-- Auto discovery of types for `session.client` and `session.session` calls
+- Auto discovery of types for `session.client` and `session.resource` calls
 - Auto discovery of types for `client.get_waiter` and `client.get_paginator` calls
 - Auto discovery of types for `ServiceResource` and `Resource` collections